amy-phillips/ethics-in-shopping/README.md

 # ethics-in-shopping
 Chrome plugin to inform ethical shopping decisions

+Now replaced by https://github.com/amy-phillips/EthicalShopping - a rewrite that parses the information straight off ethical consumer website, so much lower maintenance!

+Old description:

 This extension sets the background colour of items on the Sainsbury's or Tesco website.
 Items containing unethical palm oil get a red background.
 Items not containing palm oil, or those containing ethically sourced palm oil get a green background.